Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### IP-Anycast

 In many applications, we are interested in
-- replicating the same content on different servers in many different dispersed geographical locations;
+- Replicating the same content on different servers in many different dispersed geographical locations.
-- having each user access the content from the server that is closest.
+- Having each user access the content from the server that is closest.

 BGP’s route-selection algorithm provides an easy and natural mechanism for doing so.
 During the IP-anycast configuration stage, an entity with multiple servers can assign the same IP address to each of its servers, and uses standard BGP to advertise this IP address from each of the servers.
 When a BGP router receives multiple route advertisements for this IP address, it treats these advertisements as providing different paths to the same physical location (when, in fact, the advertisements are for different paths to different physical locations).
 When configuring its routing table, each router will locally use the BGP route-selection algorithm to pick the “best” route to that IP address.

 CDNs generally choose not to use IP-anycast because BGP routing changes can result in different packets of the same TCP connection arriving at different instances of the Web server.
 However, it is extensively used to direct DNS queries to the closest root DNS server.

+### Broadcast Routing

+When a sender wants to broadcast a datagram to, say, all other nodes in a subnet, it could deliver, consequently, as many packets as there are nodes in the subnet.
+However, this would be inefficient as the sender would have to determine how many nodes are in the network, and would mandate much more transmission from every node involved in the process.

+In practice, what happens is that nodes **flood** broadcast packets.
+This can be done in some different ways:
+- **Flooding**:
+  When a node receives a broadcast packet, it just sends a copy to all neighbours.
+  This has the problem of leading to cycles and a lot of unnecessary transmission.
+- **Controlled Flooding**:
+  A node keeps track of the packet IDs it has already broadcasted, and only floods a packet if it hasn't before.
+  Alternatively, a node may forward a packet only if it arrived on the shortest path from the source (thus preventing cycles).
+- **Spanning Tree**:
+  Organizes the network in a tree, so that no redundant packet is received by any node.

+### Multicast Routing

+We say a packet is **multicasted** when it is addressed to multiple devices simultaneously.
+We say that this set of devices forms a **multicast** group.

+Multicasting can be done in several ways:
+- Multicast emulation:
+  Then sender establishes a unicast session with each of the destinations and sends the packet on each session.
+- Multicast in the application layer:
+  End systems build a multicast logical tree on top of the network.
+- Multicast in the network layer:
+  Routers build **multicast trees** and forward packets along such three.

+Two components are needed for network-layer multicast in the Internet:
+- A multicast group membership discovery protocol.
+  In the Internet, the **Internet Group Management Protocol (IGMP)** is used for IPv4, and the **Multicast Listener Discovery (MLD)** protocol is used for IPv6.
+- A multicast routing protocol.

+In the Internet Group Management Protocol, all destinations in a multicast group are assigned the same IP address, on top of their own unicast IP address.
+The IGMP operates between the hosts and their edge routers, with each end system informing the corresponding router to which multicast groups it wants to belong.

+#### Building Multicast Trees

+Algorithms for building multicast trees can be:

+- **Source-based**:
+  Every node establishes its own tree.
+  Two common approaches are:

+  - **Shortest Path Tree**:
+    The sending node uses Dijkstra's algorithm to establish the tree with shortest pah to all receivers.
+  - **Reverse Path Forwarding**:
+    Every node floods a receiving packet if and only if it arrives on the shortest path from the source.
+    If the resulting forwarding tree contains subtrees with no mulitcast group members, downstream nodes will send upstream **"prune" messages** informing that there is no need to keep transmiting the multicast packet.

+- **Group-shared**:
+  A single tree is used by the whole group, with one router identified as the center.
+  In order to join the tree, an edge router sends an unicast *join-msg* addressed to the center router.
+  The intermediate routers process and forward the message towards the center.
+  The route taken by this message is set as the branch of tree for this router.

+An example of a multicast routing protocol in the Internet is the **Distance Vector Multicast Routing Protocol (DVMRP)**.
+It uses a source-based, reverse path forwarding tree.

-// TODO: broadcasting, multicasting, spanning trees
+// TODO: PIM and stuff?

 # Chapter 5: The Link Layer and LANs

 In this chapter we'll refer to any device that runs a link-layer protocol as a **node**.
 Nodes include hosts, routers, switches, and WiFi access points.
 We will also refer to the communication channels that connect adjacent nodes along the communication path as links.

 Any link-layer protocol provides the basic service of transporting a datagram from a node to another.
 However, different protocols may or may not offer the following services:

+- **Framing**:
-- **Framing**: Almost all link-layer protocols encapsulate each network-layer datagram within a **link-layer frame** before transmission over the link.
+  Almost all link-layer protocols encapsulate each network-layer datagram within a **link-layer frame** before transmission over the link.
-- **Link Access**: A medium access control (MAC) protocol specifies the rules by which a frame is transmitted onto the link.
-For point-to-point links that have a single sender at one end of the link and a single receiver at the other end of the link, the MAC protocol is simple.
-The more interesting case is when multiple nodes share a single broadcast link—the so-called multiple access problem.
+- **Link Access**:
+  A **medium access control (MAC)** protocol specifies the rules by which a frame is transmitted onto the link.
-- **Reliable Delivery**: When a link-layer protocol provides reliable delivery service, it guarantees to move each network-layer datagram across the link without error.
-A link-layer reliable delivery service is often used for links that are prone to high error rates, such as a wireless link, with the goal of correcting an error locally, rather than forcing an end-to-end retransmission of the data by a transport- or application-layer protocol.
-However, link-layer reliable delivery can be considered an unnecessary overhead for low bit-error links, including fiber, coax, and many twisted-pair copper links.
+- **Reliable Delivery**:
+  Often used for links that are prone to high error rates, such as a wireless link, with the goal of correcting an error locally.
-- **Error Detection and Correction**: Error detection in the link layer is usually more sophisticated and is implemented in hardware.
+- **Error Detection and Correction**:
+  Error detection in the link layer is usually more sophisticated and is implemented in hardware.
-- **Flow Control**: To adjust pace between adjacent sending and receiving nodes;
+- **Flow Control**:
+  To adjust pace between adjacent sending and receiving nodes;
-- **Half-Duplex and Full-Duplex Links**: With half duplex, nodes at both ends of link can transmit, but not at the same time.
+- **Half-Duplex and Full-Duplex Links**:
+  With half duplex, nodes at both ends of link can transmit, but not at the same time, while full duplex links allow both nodes to transmit simultaneously.

-The Ethernet capabilities of a host are either integrated into the motherboard chipset or implemented via a low-cost dedicated Ethernet chip.
-For the most part, the link layer is implemented on a chip called the **network adapter**, also sometimes known as a **network interface controller (NIC)**.
+For the most part, the link layer is implemented on a chip in the motherboard called the **network adapter**, also sometimes known as a **network interface controller (NIC)**.
-The network adapter implements many link layer services including framing, link access, error detection, and so on.
-Thus, much of a link-layer controller’s functionality is implemented in hardware.

-On the sending side, the controller takes a datagram that has been created and stored in host memory by the higher layers of the protocol stack, encapsulates the datagram in a link-layer frame (filling in the frame’s various fields), and then transmits the frame into the communication link, following the link-access protocol.
+On the sending side, the controller takes a datagram, encapsulates it in a link-layer frame, and then transmits it into the communication link.
-On the receiving side, a controller receives the entire frame, and extracts the network-layer datagram.
-If the link layer performs error detection, then it is the sending controller that sets the error-detection bits in the frame header and it is the receiving controller that performs error detection.
+On the receiving side, a controller receives the entire frame, extracts the network-layer datagram and sends it to the upper layers.

 ## Link-Layer Addressing and ARP

 Every node with a network interface has a link layer address.
 A host or router with multiple network interfaces will thus have multiple link-layer addresses associated with it, just as it would also have multiple IP addresses associated with it.
 A link-layer address is variously called a **LAN address**, a **physical address**, or a **MAC address**.
-For most LANs, the MAC address is 6 bytes long, giving 248 possible MAC addresses.
+For most LANs, the MAC address is 6 bytes long, giving $2^{48}$ possible MAC addresses.
 These 6-byte addresses are typically expressed in hexadecimal notation, with each byte of the address expressed as a pair of hexadecimal numbers.

 No two adapters have the same address.
 The MAC address space is managed by the IEEE, who guarantees that no two companies are manufacturing adapters with equivalent addresses.
 The IEEE does this by selling batches of $2^{24}$ addresses for a nominal fee: it fixes the first 24 bits of a MAC address and lets a company create unique combinations of the last 24 bits for each adapter.

 An adapter’s MAC address has a flat structure (as opposed to a hierarchical structure) and doesn’t change no matter where the adapter goes.

 When an adapter wants to send a frame to some destination adapter, the sending adapter inserts the destination adapter’s MAC address into the frame and then sends the frame into the LAN.
 When an adapter receives a frame, it will check to see whether the destination MAC address in the frame matches its own MAC address.
 If there is a match, the adapter extracts the enclosed datagram and passes the datagram up the protocol stack.
 If not, the adapter discards the frame.
 Sometimes, a sending adapter want all the other adapters on the LAN to receive and process the frame it is about to send.
 In this case, the sending adapter inserts a special MAC **broadcast address**: FF-FF-FF-FF-FF-FF into the destination address field of the frame.

 ### Address Resolution Protocol (ARP)

 The job of the **Address Resolution Protocol (ARP)** is to translate between IP addresses and MAC addresses.
-For this, each host and router has an **ARP table** in it's memory, which contains mappings of IP addresses to MAC addresses.
+For this, each node has an **ARP table** in it's memory, which contains mappings of IP addresses to MAC addresses.

+Naturally, an ARP table will then have, in each of its entries, an IP address of a node in the LAN, and the corresponding MAC address.
-The ARP table also contains a time-to-live (TTL) value, which indicates when each mapping will be deleted from the table.
+It also contains a time-to-live (TTL) value, which indicates when each mapping will be deleted from the table.
-Note that a table does not necessarily contain an entry for every host and router on the subnet; some may have never been entered into the table, and others may have expired.
+A table does not necessarily contain an entry for every host and router on the subnet; some may have never been entered into the table, and others may have expired.
 If a host does not contain in it's ARP table the mapping for a particular IP, it sends an **ARP packet** to all other hosts and routers on the subnet, querying them for the mapping of the IP address required.

 Note that no configuration from a network manager is required for the ARP protocol.